 Although polar bears cannot climb trees, they are excellent at climbing the terrain in their environment.
 Polar bears can use their claws and immense power to traverse terrain up to 30-35 feet high and jump down gaps of 10 feet without injuring themself.

 If you see a black bear, do not try to escape by climbing a tree.

-There are eight species of bear globally, but only three can be found in North America.
+There are eight bear species globally, but only three can be found in North America.
 The three North American species are the American black bear, the brown (grizzly) bear, and the polar bear.
 As discussed earlier, polar bears do not climb trees due to their size, weight, claws, and lack of trees.
 However, American black bears are better climbers than brown bears.

-The other bears worldwide are the Andean bear, Asiatic black bear, giant panda, the sloth bear, and the sun bear.
+The other bears worldwide are the Andean bear, Asiatic black bear, giant panda, sloth bear, and the sun bear.

 Asiatic Black Bear

-The Asiatic black bear can also climb trees, with the same purpose of feeding and safety as other bears.
+The Asiatic black bear can also climb trees with the same purpose of feeding and safety as other bears.
 However, the Asiatic black bear is unique among bears in that they also hibernate in trees.
 As with brown grizzly bears, Asiatic black bears can get too heavy in later life to climb.

 The sloth bear can be found in India and Sri Lanka.
 The sloth bear hangs upside down when in trees, similar to sloths found in Central and South America.